-When purchasing a home, the settlement process is the last hurdle before you can finally own the house that you've always dreamed of – the final stage of a property sale, where the buyer settles the payment of the contract and legally takes possession of the property.
+When purchasing a home, the settlement process is the last hurdle before your homeownership dreams become reality.
+The buyer settles the payment of the contract and legally takes possession of the property.

 The settlement period begins from the day the contract of sale is signed by both parties, and the length of the settlement is already indicated in one of the clauses stated in the contract.
-Because the length is mutually agreed by the seller and the buyer, the time period can be negotiated, and the actual number of days is dependant on the discussion between the two parties.
+The length of the property settlement is mutually agreed upon by the seller and the buyer – this means that how long it would take can be negotiated.

 That said, the length of the settlement period typically lasts between 30 and 90 days.
 The most common time period for settlements in different states is 60 days, except in New South Wales where it is 42 days.